-The Company is progressing work toward securing approvals for drilling of conventional wells onshore within both Gippsland and the Otway Basin.
+- The Company is progressing work toward securing approvals for drilling of conventional wells onshore within both Gippsland and the Otway Basin. - The immediate focus is on the Enterprise North-1 well, located within Petroleum Exploration Permit 169.

 Victorian Rehabilitation Bonds